Types of hospital information systems

 - It gives data manipulation results and can make some suitable action by mimicking the cognitive process and the output processing (the system arranges the next suitable appointment after prescribing the drugs).

-All health information systems have direct and indirect benefits to the healthcare organization, giving it a competitive advantage.
+All health information systems (HIPAA) have direct and indirect benefits to the healthcare organization, giving it a competitive advantage.
 It offers the opportunity to enhance patient care and increases the profitability of every healthcare organization including hospitals and clinics.

 We've encountered a new and totally unexpected error.